-The American Association of Colleges of Pharmacy recently announced that it would retire the PCAT in 2024.
-The decision to scrap the entry-level exam has stirred a debate on the MCAT vs PCAT, with many students questioning the validity of both exams.
-Our exam experts clear the air on the raging debate and provide insights on the differences between the two exams.
-They explain what they are, how they compare, and recommend the most appropriate test for aspiring medical students.
-If you need help in understanding and doing the exam, contact our customer service who will link you to one of our medical exam experts for assistance.
+Recently, the American Association of Colleges of Pharmacy announced that it would retire the PCAT in 2024.
+The decision to scrap the entry-level exam has stirred a debate on the MCAT vs. PCAT, with many students questioning the validity of both exams.
+In this post, our exam experts clear the air on the raging debate and provide insights on the differences between the two exams.
+They explain what they’re, how they compare, and recommend most appropriate test for aspiring medical students.

-The Main Differences Between the MCAT vs PCAT
+The Main Differences Between the MCAT and PCAT

 Exam Format

-The MCAT has 230 multiple-choice questions that test pre-med students’ knowledge of science-related subjects and medical principles.
+The MCAT has 230 multiple-choice questions that test pre-med student knowledge of science-related subjects and medical principles.
 These questions are in the following four key sections:

 Conversely, the PCAT has a total of 192 multiple-choice questions divided across the following sections: